MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/web-deploy-parameterization.md

 Again, since Web Deploy uses a provider to synchronize database information (as declared in the Manifest.xml file), these two parameter entries are 'type="ProviderPath"'.

 Our "Vacation Pictures" application also keeps track of the database connection in the Web.config file.
 This parameterization is handled by the final entry in Parameters.xml.

-##### More Information about Creating the Parameters.xml File

-For more information about creating the Parameters.xml file, including the meaning of various tags and the different kinds of parameter entries, see the [web application package reference page](../../develop/windows-web-application-gallery/reference-for-the-web-application-package.md).

 #### Step 4 - Create a Zip File that Contains the Application, the Manifest File, and the Parameter File